alexsky177/chat/readme.md

 1) Download and unzip arhiv.
 2) Upload to web server via ftp client.
-3) Change open AI API key in file "chat.php".
+3) Put your AI API key in file "chat.php".

    $chat = new ChatGPT([
    'api_key' => 'Your open ai api key ',